KrishBharadwaj5678/GestureNinja/README.md

 ## 🎯 How It Works

-GestureNinja uses your webcam to:

-1. Detect your **hand landmarks** using [MediaPipe](https://google.github.io/mediapipe/)
+1. 📸 Detect your **hand landmarks** using MediaPipe.
-2. Track the **tip of your index finger**
+2. ☝️ Track the **tip of your index finger** to control the mouse position.
+3. 🤙 **Show your pinky finger** to simulate a *mouse hold* (useful for slicing).
-3. Move your system cursor based on finger position
+4. 🖱️ Move your system cursor in real time based on your finger’s position.
-4. Simulate mouse clicks/slices based on specific gestures or movements

----

-## 📹 Demo

-👉 *Coming Soon: GIF or YouTube link*
+5. 🔁 Continuously respond to your gestures for smooth interaction.

 ---